Usman554433/Cpp-PF-OOP-DSA/PF/strings-cstrings/README.md

 (excluding the null character)
 E.g. if A [ ] = {“abcd”} then the function should return 4.
 Note: The actual
 size of the array is 5(due to null).

+- II. indexOf(char A[], char c) : It searches the index of specified character within a given string A(‘\0’ terminating character array A).
+It starts searching from beginning to the end of the string (from left to right) and returns the first index where it finds that character c otherwise returns -1.
+Note: If given string contains multiple occurrence of specified character then it returns index of only first occurrence of specified character.